Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/05_scale.md

 There are two new tasks run for `FASTQC` and `QUANTIFICATION`.
 Our newly added tags indicate which samples they were run on - either `lung` or `liver` reads!

-!!! note

-    Updating the `params.reads` definition in your `main.nf` script can save having to add the `--reads` flag every time you want to run it with a different samplesheet.

 !!! example "Advanced Exercise"